Faraj11/Faraj11.github.io/index.md

 ## Extracurriculars & Professional Development

-- CUNY Tech Prep — Data Science Fellow (July 2025-Present)
+- CUNY Tech Prep — Data Science Fellow (Jul 2025-May 2026)
   - Selected for a year-long data science fellowship for students across the 11 CUNY colleges, to create technical data science and AI projects using Python, Jupyter Notebook, Pandas, Numpy, Scikit-learn, SQL, and more.
   - Participating in weekly classes to learn industry best practices for exploratory data analysis (EDA), feature engineering, data collection and processing, statistical modeling, data visualization, machine learning techniques, data science, and big data.

-- Google — Grow with Google Data Analytics Scholar (February-June 2025)
+- Google x Mentor Me Collective — Grow with Google Data Analytics Scholar (Feb 2025-Jun 2025)
-  - Chosen as 1 of 500 recipients (from a 6,000+ applicant pool) for a scholarship to complete the Google Data Analytics Certificate at no cost.
+  - Chosen as a recipient for a scholarship provided by Google and Mentor Me Collective to complete the Google Data Analytics Certificate at no cost.
   - Participated in weekly sessions that offered career development workshops, networking events, and peer discussions, to enhance and develop technical + soft skills required for data analytics careers.

-- Baruch Technology Leadership Development Program — Technology Leader (September 2024-May 2025)
+- Baruch Technology Leadership Development Program — Technology Leader (Sep 2024-May 2025)
   - Selected as one of thirty-five students for a year-long mentorship program focused on developing both soft and hard skills, with guidance from industry experts at AWS, Google, and Accenture.
   - Gained firsthand experience in critical data analysis tools and technologies, including Power BI, Big Data, Tableau, SQL, and Python, continuously enhancing technical proficiency and knowledge